| What

 who like thrill rides, there are numerous roller coasters and water

 rapid rides as well.
+If

 you prefer something a little less taxing, try Omniplex.
 Omniplex